-3.2.1 Experimental Design
+3.1 Experimental Design

-Between August and October 2018, an online panel survey company recruited participants (N = 1600) from the seven counties composing the Pittsburgh, PA Metropolitan Statistical Area (Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, Westmoreland).18 Each panelist could participate in the survey only once.19
+Between August and October 2018, an online panel survey company recruited participants (N=1,600) from the seven counties composing the Pittsburgh, PA Metropolitan Statistical Area (Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, Westmoreland).12 Each panelist could participate in the survey only once.13

-After the election, the information treatment originally used in the first experiment could no longer be used to change the respondents' beliefs about Trump's local popularity.
-In order to overcome this issue, we developed a new strategy for manipulating subjects' beliefs that exploited the variation in the identity of the winner of the popular vote in the 2016 presidential election across overlapping geographical areas.
+After participants answered a number of demographic questions, we randomized the perceptions of Trump's popularity among the respondents' peers using an innovative strategy that exploited the variation in the identity of the winner of the popular vote in the 2016 presidential election across overlapping geographical areas.
 While Donald Trump won the popular vote in Pittsburgh's metropolitan area, Hillary Clinton won it in Allegheny, the county where Pittsburgh is located.
 At the beginning of the survey, respondents were told three facts about Pittsburgh politics.
 Half of the participants were randomized into the Trump won condition, and had one of the facts state that: